18 Aug 2025

 Kingribs

-From his career experience at Pizza Hut, Alladin mastered operational discipline and agility at scale, which he brought to Kingribs along with a powerful brand vision, a recipe that has made Kingribs “Best National Chain in Belgium” at awards for the past two years.
+Previously, Alladin built his career at Pizza Hut, where he mastered operational discipline and agility at scale.
+He brought that experience to Kingribs, together with a clear brand vision.
+As a result, the chain has won “Best National Chain in Belgium” for the past two years.

 Belgium